Pranotik2000/LocalToRemo/Readme.md

-# This is my Remore repo.
+# This is my Remote repo.